bhargavsp/docker/README.md

-docker run ansible | runs the instance of an ansible application on the docker host if it exists in the docker host else it pulls the image from docker hub and runs the container docker run ansible | It runs the conatienr in `Foreground or the attached mode` in which the container's standard input, output, and error streams in real time, we cant use that partiocualr terminal for the executing the other commands as it is in attached mode docker run -d ansible | runs the container in the detach mode docker attach container-id(first 5 letters) | to go back to the running docker conatiner in the detach mode docker ps | used to see the running containers docker ps -a | used to see all the running and the stopped containers docker stop container-name | to stop the running container docker rm container-name | to remove the docker container for good docker images | see available images already in our docker host docker rmi ansible | to remove the ansible image from our docker host
+docker run ansible | runs the instance of an ansible application on the docker host if it exists in the docker host else it pulls the image from docker hub and runs the container docker run ansible | It runs the conatienr in `Foreground or the attached mode` in which the container's standard input, output, and error streams in real time, we cant use that partiocualr terminal for the executing the other commands as it is in attached mode docker run -d ansible | runs the container in the detach mode docker run -it centos bash | Docker runs and logins into the bash container automatically docker attach container-id(first 5 letters) | to go back to the running docker conatiner in the detach mode docker ps | used to see the running containers docker ps -a | used to see all the running and the stopped containers docker stop container-name | to stop/forcer-kill the running container docker rm container-name | to remove the docker container for good docker images | see available images already in our docker host docker rmi ansible | to remove the ansible image from our docker host